 One of the most effective ways to ensure a successful launch process is getting senior leadership buy-in from the start.
 Naturally, employees are more likely to get involved when they see influential/senior members of staff actively participating.

-In 2019, senior leadership staff, such as C-Suite, are just as much a part of a company’s brand as they are one of its employees, and they will have a significant influence on the rest of your staff.
+Senior leadership staff, such as C-Suite, are just as much a part of a company’s brand as they are employees, and they will have a significant influence on the rest of your staff.

 Have you considered what you are going to name your platform?
 A platform name will be an important buzzword that you can put into your communications before launch.
 Try to think of something that incorporates your brand, while making it clear what the platform hopes to achieve.
 You’ll want to ensure that it’s perceived as a company-wide initiative and not just another piece of software.